Gloucester County Vocational-Technical School District

-The Gloucester County Vocational-Technical School District is a vocational public school district located in the Sewell section of Mantua Township, New Jersey, serving the vocational and educational needs of both public high school students in ninth through twelfth grades and adult students across Gloucester County.
+The Gloucester County Vocational-Technical School District is a vocational public school district located in the Sewell section of Deptford Township, New Jersey, serving the vocational and educational needs of both public high school students in ninth through twelfth grades and adult students across Gloucester County.

-As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 1,560 students and 108.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 1,597 students and 110.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.5:1.